-The Department of Music has a variety of scholarships and service awards available if you are an undergraduate.
+The School of Music has a variety of scholarships and service awards available if you are an undergraduate.
 Awards are merit-based, with decisions beginning in mid-March.
 The awards will be given only if you have been accepted to the university; however, you can still audition before university acceptance.
 Award letters are sent by mail and need to be returned, indicating acceptance of an award.

 Important Information Pertaining To Tuition Payment